-How coronavirus has impacted operational risk profiles and how firms are responding
+How coronavirus has impacted operational risk profiles and firm's responses

 - 30 July 2020